 Ellie wears: Proenza Schouler Ruched Bustier Smocked Dress in Ivory, Bottega Veneta Twist Curve Heels in Bordeaux & Paco Rabanne Adjustable Pendant Necklace in Gold & Chain Link Bracelet from Parlour X.

 As a professional, you & your business' offering surpasses any of your competitors.
-What services do you provide?
+Please describe the services you provide?

 I have a lot of competitors in the area, the thing that sets me apart is that I’m a small family run business and I don’t have associations to any corporate organisations.
 The Dental Spa is a boutique dental practice, which enables me to reach my full potential as a dentist while providing high quality care and high level of customer service.
 Most of my patients are working mums with young families like myself who want to have their families dental needs met but also their facial needs.
 My kids go to the same schools as my patients, so that gives me a real sense of being part of the community.

 What has been the most rewarding & the most challenging aspect of running your own successful business?

 I set up my practice from scratch, with no existing patients in our data base.
 A few patients started coming through our doors, quickly the word spread and 6 years later we count with thousands of patients!.
 I’m a bit of a perfectionist so the most challenging aspect of running my own business has been finding the balance between being a clinician and overseeing everything that gets done in our practice, from our accounting, the marketing, to the day to day aspects of running a business.
 I go to great lengths to ensure everyone that comes to our practice has an enjoyable experience and everyone that works for me has the same philosophy.

 How do you find balance between your work & personal life?